ssfsx17/fight-rpg/07-Equipment.md

 - Reserves 1 Move.
 - You gain the "Armor Through" Equipment Action.
 This technique costs 1 Complex Action and 1 Block, and uses up 1 of the armor's health.
 It counts as spending an infinite number of Block tokens against a single technique, then allows you to act immediately afterwards.
 - Enemies can target your armor instead of you.
 A technique that does 2 or more damage will reduce your armor's health by 1.

-**Energy Belt**

-- Has 2 charges.
-If it reaches 0 charge then it becomes depleted, and must be recharged out-of-combat.
-- Reserves 1 Damage.
-- It takes damage in place of yourself.
-1 or 2 points of Damage deplete 1 charge.

-**Shield**

-- Has 3 health.
-If it reaches 0 health then it becomes broken, and must be repaired out-of-combat.
-- Reserves 1 Knockdown.
-- You gain the "Shield Block" Equipment Action.
-This technique costs 1 Complex Action and 1 Block, and uses up 1 of the shield's health.
-It counts as spending an infinite number of Block tokens against a single technique, then allows you to act immediately afterwards.
-- Takes up a whole hand.
-You can drop it as a result of being disarmed.

-## Weapons

 **Claw**